prosnekov/harbor-cleanup/README.md

   -k FILE_PATH, --keep-file FILE_PATH
                         Keep the images mentioned in the file.
-The file should contain one image & tag per record (project/image:tag)
+The file should contain one image & tag per record (project/image:tag) -pt TAG1              Global protected tags.
+Images with tags listed within this options will be kept in all repositories in defined project.
+                        To protect multiple tags provide this key multiple times.
+Example:
+                        -pt develop -pt latest -pt stable

 required arguments:
   -i URL, --url URL     URL of the Harbor instance